mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 All through the process, I wished there was something that had all the documentation of the process, so this is my attempt at such a post.
 I'm writing this after the fact, so I expect that I'll munge a few details.
 If you catch me making a mistake, you can either [edit this page][gh] yourself using [my handy guide][guide], or you can [send me a note][contact] and I'll update it.

+## Before We Begin

+Two notes before we begin:

+1. Our complete IRS packet is available.
+Please feel free to take a look.

+1. Nothing here, there, or anywhere is tax advice or legal advice or advice in any way, period.
+This is an overview of the process as we understand it.
+It might work for you, it might not.
+We're not tax or IRS experts.
+Hell, I'm not even a lawyer.

 ## The Overall Process